timcdlucas/translucent_interpretable_ML_review/translucent.md

      - shared power
 -->

-A major shift in the statistical analysis of ecological and evolutionary data in recent decades is the acknowledgement that observational, biological data rarely conform to assumptions of independence due to phylogeny [@], space [@@diggle1998model], time [@] or other categorical variables [@bolker2009generalized].
+A major shift in the statistical analysis of ecological and evolutionary data in recent decades is the acknowledgement that observational, biological data rarely conform to assumptions of independence due to phylogeny [@], space [@diggle1998model], time [@] or other categorical, grouping variables [@bolker2009generalized].
-This issue of autocorrelation is largely underappreciated in the machine learning literature and only recently and rarely have random effects been explicitely built into typical machine learning models [@eo2014tree; @hajjem2014mixed; @hajjem2017generalized; @miller2017gradient].
+This issue of autocorrelation is largely underappreciated in the machine learning literature and only recently have random effects been explicitely built into typical machine learning models [@eo2014tree; @hajjem2014mixed; @hajjem2017generalized; @miller2017gradient].
-Most machine learning models make some assumption of independence and certainly estimates of out-of-sample predictive ability are biased if cross-validation is used without accounting for autocorrelation.
+Most machine learning models make some assumption of independence and certainly estimates of out-of-sample predictive ability can be biased if cross-validation is used without accounting for autocorrelation.
 There are however a number of strategies to mitigate biases caused by autocorrelation and for gaining insight into the random effects themselves.
 These include simple methods such as using random effects as normal covariates or preprocessing the data to remove autocorrelation [@].
 Further methods include the creation of new covariates that encode the autocorrelation in more useful ways, stratified cross-validation [@le2014spatial] or using a mixed model to "stack" multiple machine learning models post-hoc [@bhatt2017improved].
 These methods will be examined in more detail in the body of the review.

 <!--
 8. plan for the paper